scipopt/gcg/doc/resources/devs/howtoadd/own-pricing-solver.md

 ## SOLVERINIT {#SOLVER_INIT}

-The SOLVERINIT callback is executed after the problem is transformed.
+The `GCG_DECL_SOLVERINIT(solverInitMysolver)` callback is executed after the problem is transformed.
 The pricing problem solver may, e.g., use this call to replace the original constraints stored in its solver data by transformed constraints, or to initialize other elements of his solver data.

 ## SOLVEREXIT {#SOLVER_EXIT}

-The SOLVEREXIT callback is executed before the transformed problem is freed.
+The `GCG_DECL_SOLVEREXIT(solverExitMysolver)` callback is executed before the transformed problem is freed.
 In this method the pricing problem solver should free all resources that have been allocated for the solving process in [SOLVERINIT](#SOLVER_INIT).

 ## SOLVERINITSOL {#SOLVER_INITSOL}

-The SOLVERINITSOL callback is executed when the presolving is finished and the branch-and-bound process is about to begin.
+The `GCG_DECL_SOLVERINITSOL(solverInitsolMysolver)` callback is executed when the presolving is finished and the branch-and-bound process is about to begin.
 The pricing problem solver may use this call to initialize its branch-and-bound specific data.

 ## SOLVEREXITSOL {#SOLVER_EXITSOL}

-The SOLVEREXITSOL callback is executed before the branch-and-bound process is freed.
+The `GCG_DECL_SOLVEREXITSOL(solverExitsolMysolver)` callback is executed before the branch-and-bound process is freed.
 The pricing problem solver should use this call to clean up its branch-and-bound data, which was allocated in SOLVERINITSOL.